 The whisky displays itself as a rich mahogany coloured spirit which brings a rather rich menagerie of scents and smells into the breezes above the glass.
 Things begin with rich notes of oak and cedar mingling with rye grain and butterscotch.
 The punky corn accent so familiar in all Crown Royal whiskies is very apparent; but it is much more subdued in this expression.
 I believe the more subdued bourbon notes are helping the rye spices gain momentum in the air.

 I smell distinct impressions of ginger and wood spices.
 As the whisky breathes, some baking spices begin to rise with vanilla, nutmeg, and cloves.
-These are accented by a touch of maple and some spicy tobacco spice.
-Some tart apples make their way into the breezes as well as some impressions of sour fruit and canned peaches.
+These are accented by a touch of maple and milk chocolate as well as some spicy tobacco spice.
+Some tart apples and ripe pears make their way into the breezes as well as some impressions of sour fruit and canned peaches.
 This whisky is very appealing and complex.
 It does though, require a bit of time in the glass to reach its full potential.

 In the Mouth 53.5/60